webtrees/webtrees.github.io/upgrade.md

 ## Upgrade Notes

+There are some key differences between webtrees-1.X and webtrees-2.X to keep in mind when upgrading.

 ### Base URL detection

 In webtrees-1.7, webtrees attempted to detect the URL of the site.
 This was not always reliable.
 Sometimes, it was not even possible.